SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

    }
 }
 ```
-NOTE: On REST the entire fragment must be repeated because top level fragments can only be replaced completely.
+NOTE: On REST the entire fragment `c8y_LogfileRequest` in the operation must be repeated because top level fragments can only be replaced completely.
 In-place editing of fragments isn't possible with Cumulocity IoT REST API.

 ## Device Configuration